wavemotion-dave/DS994a/README.md

 Versions :
 -----------------------
+V0.8: 29-Jan-2023 by wavemotion-dave
+* Added DSK2 support and both drives now handle up to 360K disks.
+* Improved default key mapping so X='1' and Y='2' allowing faster game startup.
+* Inverted .bin files now supported with the filenames ending in '3' or '9'.
+* Added ability to paste in DSKx.FILENAME from the Disk menu
+* Other cleanups as time permitted.

 V0.7: 24-Jan-2023 by wavemotion-dave
 * New TI99 Keyboard Layout - select in Global Options or on a Per-Game basis.
 * Better DSK vs ROM handling - remembers last directory for each.